YvesCoding/vuescrolljs/docs/guide/README.md

   Perhaps not works well in mobile, becase slide and native are the same in mobile.
 :::

-> This is the core futures of vuescroll, more detailed configurations you can checkout the [Configuration](Configuration.html) section.
+> This is the core futures of vuescroll, for detailed configurations you can checkout the [Configuration](Configuration.html) section.